LeaVerou/lea.verou.me/blog/2024/wcs-vs-frameworks/index.md

 so the value proposition of interop is much smaller.

 Additionally, the **ergonomics** of consuming vs authoring web components are vastly different.
-_Consuming_ WCs is aleady pretty smooth, and the APIs are largely there to demystify the magic of built-in elements and expose it to web components (with a few small gaps being actively plugged as we speak).
+_Consuming_ WCs is already pretty smooth, and the APIs are largely there to demystify most of the magic of built-in elements and expose it to web components (with a few small gaps being actively plugged as we speak).
 However, _authoring_ web components is a whole different story.
-Especially if not using a library like Lit, authoring WCs is still painful, tedious, and riddled with footguns.
+Especially without a library like [Lit](https://lit.dev/), authoring WCs is still painful, tedious, and riddled with footguns.
 For generalizable elements, this is an acceptable tradeoff, as their potential consumers are a much larger group than their authors.
 As an extreme example of this, nobody complains about the ergonomics of implementing native elements in browsers using C++ or Rust.
-But when using components as a templating mechanism, the overlap between consumers and authors is much larger, so authoring ergonomics become a lot more important.
+But when using components as a templating mechanism, authoring ergonomics are _crucial_, since the overlap between consumers and authors is nearly 100%.

 This was the motivation behind [this Twitter poll I posted a while back](https://x.com/LeaVerou/status/1697245010650148924).
 I asked if people mostly _consumed_ web components, _used_ WCs that others have made, or both.
 Note that many people who use WCs are not aware of it, so the motivation was not to gauge adoption, but to see if the community has caught on to this distinction between use cases.
 **The fact that > 80% of people who knowingly use web components are also web components _authors_ is indicative of the problem.**